 Graduates of the program are eligible to take the national AAMA certification examination.

-The Medical Assisting program at Trident Technical College has an average retention rate of 77.44% for the past five years, and there are a number of support services available to students so that they can successfully complete the program.
+The Medical Assisting program at Trident Technical College has an average retention rate of 78.40% for the past five years.
+The College has a number of support services available to students so they can successfully complete the program.